mikejpoole/nd0067-c3-mystore/README.md

 # MyStore

-This basic Angular app has been created for course 3 (Angluar Fundamentals) in the Full stack JavaScript nanodegree.
+This basic Angular app has been created for course 3 (Angular Fundamentals) in the Full stack JavaScript nanodegree.

 ## Copyright